02/27/2012 AT 02:15 PM EST

 "I was just standing by the little line [outside the Governors Ball]," Young told PEOPLE Monday morning.
 "I wasn't bothering anybody."

-According to TMZ, which first broke the story, Young was placed under citizens' arrest by another member of the security team before being taken to the police station and booked for battery after the alleged altercation.
+, which first broke the story, Young was placed under citizens' arrest by another member of the security team before being taken to the police station and booked for battery after the alleged altercation.
 Police later confirmed her arrest to PEOPLE.